 The relay and compressor relationship is considered as the most important to assure a defect-free function.
 The relay ensures power conservation and lesser heat-up of parts.
 Keeping this significance in mind, we would recommend you to call a technician to help to sort this issue without any further inconvenience.

-If you still want to take the matter in your hand then we will tell you the right way to bypass your refrigerator.
+If you still want to take the matter into your hand then we will tell you the right way to bypass your refrigerator.
 First thing first, turn the circuit breaker off and unplug the refrigerator.
 Next, get a couple of adults to help to push the unit apart from the wall.
 Fridges are bulky so you would need to do it slowly and carefully.

 Starting the compressor without relay